Characteristics of vitamins

 What are vitamins?
-Why are they important?

 Since ancient times it was thought there were certain ingredients in food needed for good health, but it was not until the twentieth century that they were isolated and their chemical composition was found.